Hihintayin Kita sa Langit: Television broadcast

 The restored version of the film received a free-to-air television premiere on ABS-CBN and its high-definition service on November 26, 2017, as a feature presentation of its Restored Classics banner for the network's Sunday late-night presentation program Sunday's Best.
 According to AGB Nielsen Nationwide Urban Television Audience Measurement (NUTAM) ratings, the ABS-CBN broadcast of the film attained a nationwide rating of 1.2%, losing against GMA Network's broadcast of Manny Pacquiao's monthly drama anthology program Stories for the Soul during its first hour, attaining a 2% rating but won against Diyos at Bayan, also broadcast by GMA Network, which attained a 0.7% rating during its second and last hour.

 Reception

 Critical reception

-DJ Ramones of Reverse Delay gave a positive review of the film and described the film's story and visuals as old-fashioned but it continues to give the romantic thrills to both old and new audiences.
+DJ Ramones of Reverse Delay gave a positive review of the film and described the film's story and visuals as old-fashioned, but it continues to give romantic thrills to both old and new audiences.

-Indonesian film critic Bavner Donaldo rated the film 4 out of 5 stars and he praised Carlos Siguion-Reyna's direction, acting performances of the Richard-Dawn tandem, and Romy Vitug's photography.
-Despite he didn't like the tragic ending, the film made him enchanted and it has been his favorite Filipino romantic drama film.
+Indonesian film critic Bavner Donaldo rated the film 4 out of 5 stars, and he praised Carlos Siguion-Reyna's direction, the acting performances of the Richard-Dawn tandem, and Romy Vitug's photography.
+Although he didn't like the tragic ending, the film enchanted him, and it has been his favorite Filipino romantic drama film.